 Excess resources as determined by the position report

-The transaction is submitted to and approved by the IRC
+The transaction is submitted to and approved by the IRC and BROC

-The transaction is submitted to and approved by the BROC
+The transaction is submitted to and approved by the Board

 Delegation of Responsibilities

 The CEO shall have the authority to delegate authority levels to KYMEA staff and KYMEA’s Energy Service Provider.
 The CEO has the authority to modify authority levels at his sole discretion so long as the delegated authority does not exceed his own authority per this policy.